A History of the Vote in Canada

 The legislation was rooted in the belief that the primary source for contributions to political parties and candidates should be individuals giving relatively small amounts, as opposed to larger donations.
 The new regulations, therefore, stipulated that each elector could contribute up to a total of $5,000 a year to the electoral district associations, nomination contestants and candidates of a registered political party, while donations to these entities from corporations and trade unions were limited to $1,000.
 Furthermore, while individuals could contribute directly to the registered party, corporations and unions could not.
 To police the new rules, the act also stipulated that candidates and parties should disclose contribution information within a set period of time after an election, and leadership contestants should do so during and after a leadership contest.

-Disclosure Rules Extended to
+Disclosure Rules Extended to Other Political Entities

 To ensure that the rules for contribution and spending limits are followed, all candidates and registered political parties are required by law to report their financial activities to the Chief Electoral Officer.
 In 2003, amendments to the Canada Elections Act and the Income Tax Act extended disclosure requirements to include other political entities, such as registered electoral district associations and nomination and party leadership contestants.